Denise Welch and Alicya Eyo join the cast of Different For Girls

 Different For Girls is seriously addictive viewing.
 It’s all about the interlocking lives and loves of a group of lesbian and bi women in London, it’s directed by the legendary Campbell X AND it’s got a stellar cast including The L Word’s Rachel Shelley, Death In Paradise’s Nimmy March and DIVA Choice award-winner Victoria Broom.

-We’ve already binge-watched the first series (if you haven’t, then get cracking here) and we can’t wait for the next installment.
+We’ve already binge-watched the first series and we can’t wait for the next installment.
 And now, we’ve got two more reasons to get excited.

 First of all, actor, presenter, author and DIVA 250 Ally Of The Year Denise Welch is joining the cast, in principal.
 The star of Boy Meets Girl, Coronation Street and Waterloo Road will play Maeve, a woman who comes out in her fifties much to the bemusement of her sister, played by the fantastic Charlie Hardwick.